-Mutations in BBS genes cause changes in the proteins that are needed for the correct functioning of a particular part of the cell called a 'primary cilium'.
-For this reason, BBS has been categorised medically as a 'Ciliopathy'.
+Mutations in BBS genes cause changes in the proteins that are needed for the correct functioning of cilia and for this reason, BBS has been categorised medically as a 'Ciliopathy'.
+The scientific community is trying to gain a better understanding of exactly what roles the BBS proteins play in cilia formation and function.